GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.7.0 =
+* Feature: Add support for multiple PDFs with the same Filename on a single form
+* Feature: Use secure links for File Upload and Post Image fields in Core and Universal PDFs
+* Dev Feature: Include secure links in $form_data array for File Upload and Post Image fields
+* Bug: Fix backwards compatibility error when running a version of Gravity Forms less that 2.6
+* Bug: Allow sanitized HTML in the labels of Radio and Checkbox admin settings
+* Bug: Remain editing current PDF if a hard refresh occurs after adding a new PDF to the form

 = 6.6.1 =
 * Bug: Prevent PDF settings being override if multiple browser windows are open, and both are updating different settings of the same form concurrently